enable-intelligent-containerized-5g/free5gc-kubernetes/README.md

 ```

 ### Accessing the Free5GC webui
-1. Subscribers can be added using the Free5GC WebUI.
+1. Subscribers can be added using the Intelligent 5G WebUI.
 The WebUI is accessible at `http://<node-ip>:30505`.
 The default username and password are `admin` and `free5gc`, respectively.

 ## Convenience Scripts
 Some convenience scripts are available in the `bin` folder: